Dream Work Noah: The Cinematic and Jewish Greatness of the Weirdest Story Ever Told

-The Sword of Metheusaleh: The miraculous demon-slaying sword gets a cameo in a flashback (literally) sequence, where we see the anti-deluvian "grandfather" wield it against evil hordes:
+The Sword of Metheusaleh: The miraculous demon-slaying sword gets a cameo in a flashback (literally) sequence, where we see the ante-deluvian "grandfather" wield it against evil hordes:

 The garment of Adam: Here the connection seems the most tenuous, but I assume this is where the idea for the magical-glowing-serpent skin-arm tefillin worn by the shamanic patriarchs of Seth is derived from.
 In Jewish tradition, the garment is made from the hide of Leviathan.
 Here, it's the sloughed-off, pre-corruption skin of the edenic serpent.
 Though we do not see this idea developed in the movie, the garment of Adam gave one the power to command animals: